huggingface/datatrove/README.md

 You can use [extractors](src/datatrove/pipeline/extractors) to extract text content from raw html.
 The most commonly used extractor in datatrove is [Trafilatura](src/datatrove/pipeline/extractors/trafilatura.py), which uses the [trafilatura](https://trafilatura.readthedocs.io/en/latest/) library.

 ### Filtering data
 [Filters](src/datatrove/pipeline/filters) are some of the most important blocks of any data processing pipeline.
 Datatrove's filter blocks take a `Document` and return a boolean (`True` to keep a document, `False` to remove it).
 Removed samples do not continue to the next pipeline stage.
-You can also save the removed samples to disk by passing a [Writer](src/datatrove/pipeline/writers) to the `excluded_writer` parameter.
+You can also save the removed samples to disk by passing a [Writer](src/datatrove/pipeline/writers) to the `exclusion_writer` parameter.

 ### Saving data
 Once you are done processing your data you will probably want to save it somewhere.
 For this you can use a [writer](src/datatrove/pipeline/writers/jsonl.py).